dterracino/SIGGuidelines.Analyzers/README.md

 # SIGGuidelines.Analyzers
 ## A set of diagnostic analyzers inspired by the book: Building Maintainable Software
 This repository contains an example implementation of diagnostic analyzers for Visual Studio 2015 ([Roslyn analyzers](https://msdn.microsoft.com/en-us/magazine/dn879356.aspx)) inspired by the book [Building Maintainable Software](http://shop.oreilly.com/product/0636920049159.do) by Joost Visser and others from the [Software Improvement Group](https://www.sig.eu).
-By adding this set of diagnostic analyzers to your C# project you will receive instant feedback on violations of a subset of the guidelines.
+By referencing this set of diagnostic analyzers from your C# code-base you will receive instant feedback on violations of a subset of the guidelines from within Visual Studio.

 ## Installation
 To install SIGGuidelines.Analyzers, run the following command in the Package Manager Console: